 But how exactly does dehydration cause UTIs, in particular?
 When you urinate, bacteria naturally flushes out of our body through your pee.
 If your body is dehydrated, you won’t urinate as often, which gives bacteria time to attach to the lining of your urinary tract and cause infection

-Since Ramadan often happens during the warmer months of the year, the heat and humidity can make it even easier for bacteria to spread.
+For a while now, Ramadan has fallen during the warmer months of the year and because of this, the heat and humidity can make it even easier for bacteria to spread.
 Plus, staying hydrated is key for a strong immune system.
 The healthier your immune system is, the better it will be at fighting off infections, like UTIs.

 That’s why it’s vital to drink lots of water and pee whenever you have the urge to, especially if you’re prone to frequent UTIs.